Blog

 You can choose your gift frequency – annually, semi-annually, quarterly, monthly or weekly – when you make your gift, and it will set up to take it out of your debit or credit card at the frequency of your choosing.

-If you have any questions about setting up a recurring donation or would prefer to get started by phone, our Development Manager, Mary Trollinger, can help.
-Call her directly at 859.519.1922, or send her a note using the form at the bottom of this page.
+If you have any questions about setting up a recurring donation or would prefer to get started by phone, our Donor Stewardship Specialist, Katie Garnett, can help.
+Send her a note using the form below

 • This field is for validation purposes and should be left unchanged.